roman-milk/roman-milk.github.io/black-cock.md

  After a couple of minutes, she ordered, "Go put my strap-on on, I need to be fucked by a real cock that lasts more than five seconds."

  The humiliation continued, as I got off the bed, grabbed her strap-on and put it on.
 I struggled and she sighed, "Get over here.
 You really are a useless fuck slut."
-Report_Story #2